vega/vega/docs/usage/interpreter.md

 In the example below, we are setting the CSP via the HTML Meta tag but in most cases the server mandates a CSP.

-The source of teh site.
+The HTML source of the site.

 ```html
 <head>